 - This ROA is often used for it's discreet nature.
 Users will sometimes empty Tylenol capsules and fill them with Methamphetamine for public use.
 This is the safest way to ingest methamphetamine, presenting the least amount of risk factors.
 The only common factor being the substance itself, not taking into consideration each persons individual risk factors.
 Oral bioavailability of methamphetamine is ~62.7.

-into the anal or vaginal cavity via capsule, putting the product directly into the cavity, or dissolving it in water and injecting it with a hypodermic syringe with the needle removed.
-Some users report increased sexual satisfaction due to this ROA.
-The drug will have a fairly easy onset with a high peak, a long coast and an easy comedown
+into the anus (or vagina) directly, via capsule, or by dissolving it in water and using a hypodermic syringe with the needle removed to squirt the resulting methamphetamine solution into the rectum.
+Some users report increased sexual satisfaction with this method of administration.
+Methamphetamine will have a fairly easy onset with a high peak, a long coast and an easy comedown

 .
 The bioavailability of suppository methamphetamine use is ~99%